-Immediately prior to Initial Closing, two full size printed sets of the final contract drawings and specifications accepted by CHFA must be submitted to the Technical Services reviewer with the signatures of representatives of the Owner/Developer, Architect, General Contractor and Bonding Company.
-The CHFA representative will sign after delivery to CHFA.
+Prior to Initial Closing, one (1) full size printed sets of the final contract drawings and specifications accepted by CHFA must be submitted with the signatures of representatives of the Owner/Developer, Architect, General Contractor and Bonding Company.
+The CHFA Tech will sign after delivery to CHFA.
 The Architect must include the statement and table indicated below on the cover sheet of each bound printed set of the construction drawings, and each bound printed volume of the construction specifications.
 The statement and table may be included on the cover pages prior to printing, may be included on an adhesive label that is applied to the cover pages of the bound/printed drawing sets/specification volumes, or may be included on separate cover sheets that are bound into the printed drawing sets/specification volumes.